The Ecology of Resilience:

 Program Objectives

-• Cultivate ecological awareness through somatic practices that align with the natural rhythms and cycles of nature.
+• Cultivate self + ecological awareness through eco mindfulness and somatic practices that help align with the natural rhythms and cycles of nature.

-• Foster a sense of belonging and community through shared experiences of movement, meditation, and reflection.
+• Foster belonging with community and with the land through shared experiences of storytelling, song, movement, and reflection.

-• Explore the deeper patterns, worldviews, and mindsets that shape our understanding of ourselves and our inner/outer nature.
+• Explore the deeper patterns, worldviews, and concepts that shape our understanding of ourselves and our inner/outer nature.

-• Empower you with tools for integrating mindfulness, movement, and environmental stewardship into your life.
+• Empower with tools for integrating mindfulness, movement, and environmental stewardship into your life.

 Dates